odoo/documentation/accounting/overview/process_overview/customer_invoice.rst

 .. image:: ./media/invoice09.png
    :align: center

 Apply the payment.
-Below, you can see that the payment has been added to the invoice.
+Now you can see that the payment has been added to the invoice.

 .. image:: ./media/invoice10.png